HackerDeDoDah/telleprompter/README.md

 # Teleprompter (Tkinter)

 A lightweight teleprompter application written in Python and Tkinter.
-It's designed to be simple to run on Windows and easy to customize.
+It's designed to be simple to run on Windows and Linux and easy to customize.

 What this repo contains
 - `teleprompter.py` — main program (Tkinter GUI)